Azure/azure-iot-sdks/java/device/doc/build_java_app_from_scratch.md

 <a name="installation"/>
 # Installation
-For installation instructions please see the **Introducing the Microsoft Azure IoT Device SDK for Java** guide: (devbox_setup.md)
+For installation instructions please see the **Introducing the Microsoft Azure IoT device SDK for Java** guide: (devbox_setup.md)

 <a name="createapp"/>
 ## Create application